functorz-tech/momen_doc/components-pages/map.md

 #### Value

-1. **Customizable config**: Users can easily set the display range and zoom level of the map, ensuring that the map content is accurately displayed according to business requirements.
+1. **Customizable config**: Users can easily set the display range and zoom level of the map, ensuring that the map content is accurately displayed according to business requirements
 2. **Multiple Markers**: It supports adding one or more markers on the map, enabling users to clearly display information about different locations.

 #### When to use